Meet Our FCAG Instructors

 Megan is a mixed media artist from Toronto.
 Teaching visual art since 2007, she works with students in a variety of drawing, painting, and sculpture media.
 Megan instructs weekly courses at FCAG for children, teens, and adults.
-She also directs and instructs our art camps, working with children aged anywhere between 6 and 15.
+She also directs and instructs our art camps, working with children age 6 and up.